Our Mission and Vision

 Voice: We express our ideas, feelings and beliefs, and advocate for ourselves, and others.

-The foundation of success, for our students and our school, is rooted in our core values and these values define the JCS JAGUAR WAY.
+The foundation of success, for our students and our school, is rooted in our core values and PASSION traits, which define the JCS JAGUAR WAY.

 PRINCIPAL'S EDUCATIONAL PHILOSOPHY AND PROBL